 Juma Weeks joined the privacy & cybersecurity group of Ropes & Gray’s London office as an associate in 2018.
-Before joining the firm, Juma spent nine years in the media and technology team of a top tier UK law firm advising on a variety of commercial, intellectual property, data protection and technology related matters, particularly in the media and technology sectors.
+Before joining the firm, Juma spent nine years in the media and technology team of a top tier international law firm advising on a variety of commercial, intellectual property, data protection and technology related matters, particularly in the media and technology sectors.

 Juma has acted for number of leading corporates and start-ups across the technology, finance, retail, healthcare and real estate sectors.
 He has experience dealing with a wide range of complex technology work, including the development and licensing of software, cyber security, cloud-based outsourcing arrangements and technology transactions.
-He also regularly advises on the laws relating to the use, protection and exploitation of data, particularly in the context of e-commerce and digital platforms, including European GDPR compliance, security breaches and issues surrounding data commercialization.
+He also regularly advises on the laws relating to the use, protection and exploitation of data, particularly in the context of e-commerce and digital platforms, including European GDPR compliance, security breaches and issues surrounding data commercialisation.
 In addition to his technology and data work, he also advises clients on general commercial matters, such as distribution, licensing and franchising agreements and e-commerce law.

 Juma is the European editor of one of the leading text books on e-commerce, technology and internet law, "International Computer and Internet Contracts and Law."

 - Advised China’s largest e-commerce platform on the technology, IP and licensing aspects of its joint venture with the world’s leading online luxury fashion retailer, YOOX Net-A-Porter Group

 - Advised a U.S.-based charitable health care research centre on its affiliation with a world-renowned university to establish a transatlantic research centre focusing on improving the treatment options globally for patients with rare diseases and a UK-wide drug discovery and development programme funded through charitable grants

 Notable transactions in which Juma has been involved prior to joining the firm include: